facebookresearch/sam-3d-body/README.md

 < DOWNLOAD CLI INSTRUCTIONS HERE >

-Then SAM 3D can be used in a few lines as follows for image and video prediction.
+Then SAM 3D can be used in a few lines as follows for image prediction.

 ### Image prediction